 The difference between the lightest and darkest significant areas in a picture.
 A picture with high contrast has nearly white areas and nearly black areas with sharp changes in brightness between them.
 The picture seems dominated by stark light and dark tones.

-- For example RGB.
-A device dependent color space, e.g., the same scan file will appear different when viewed on different computer displays.
+- RGB: A device dependent color space, e.g., the same scan file will appear different when viewed on different computer displays

-- For example CIE LAB.
-A device independent color space is one in which color values are absolute, e.g., defined by CIE standard.
-CIE LAB is the central color space in color management systems (CMS) and is used to translate between different device dependent color spaces such as scanner RGB and display RGB.
+- CIELAB: A device independent color space is one in which color values are absolute, e.g., defined by CIE standard.
+CIELAB is the central color space in color management systems (CMS) and is used to translate between different device dependent color spaces such as scanner RGB and display RGB

 A printing or display device may have only a small number of grayscale or color values for each device pixel.
 However, if the viewer is sufficiently distant from the printed page or display, the value of neighboring pixels can be set so that the viewer’s eye integrates several pixels to achieve an apparent improvement in the number of levels or colors that can be reproduced.